Can Babies Have Nightmares

 For what reason do youngsters have bad dreams?

 Most bad dreams occur during the final part of the night when REM rest (quick eye development) is more pervasive.
 After hearing a scary story or watching a scary movie, children frequently experience nightmares.
-Bad dreams are by and large not hurtful and most kids will grow out of them.
-Nonetheless, in the event that bad dreams are continuous and causing critical pain, it could merit conversing with a specialist or rest trained professional.
+Bad dreams are by and large not hurtful, and most kids will grow out of them.
+Nonetheless, in the event that bad dreams are continuous and cause critical pain, it could merit conversing with a specialist or rest-trained professional.
 Treatment options may include medication or cognitive behavioral therapy.

 What Is the Causes of Nightmares?